probably-not/starship/README.md

   - [ ] Body Parsing and Searching
 - [x] Document how SSL options need to look in order to pass them through the configuration in the initial `Stargate.warp_in` function.
 - [ ] Write out the full algorithm for parsing Websocket Frames.
-  - As of now, the `Stargate.Vessel.Websocket.OldFrame` class is very rudimentary, I was able to somewhat figure it out with help from another project, but I still need to write out the full correct way of parsing frames in order to make the server fully websocket compliant.
   - [x] Make sure that Websocket handshake and websocket handling returns the correct values for `connection_state`.
   - [ ] Parsing Received Data Frames:
     - [x] Text